SOLOWIN Invests in Leading Web 3 Media Outlet ME Group

-HONG KONG, Aug.
-26, 2025 (GLOBE NEWSWIRE) -- via IBN -- SOLOWIN HOLDINGS (NASDAQ: SWIN) (“Solowin” or the “Company”), a leading financial services firm providing comprehensive solutions across traditional and digital assets, today announced its strategic investment in MetaEra, which has rebranded as ME, a leading Web 3 industry news platform and specialist in brand growth strategies.
-This Pre-Series A funding round was co-led by Fenbushi Inc. and Hashkey Capital, with participation from Solowin and other institutional investors.
+Hong Kong, Aug.
+26, 2025 (GLOBE NEWSWIRE) -- SOLOWIN HOLDINGS (NASDAQ: SWIN) (“Solowin” or the “Company”), a leading financial services firm providing comprehensive solutions across traditional and digital assets, today announced its strategic investment in MetaEra, which has rebranded as ME Group (“ME Group”), a leading Web 3 industry news platform and specialist in brand growth strategies.
+This Pre-Series A funding round was co-led by Fenbushi Inc and Hashkey Capital, with participation from Solowin and other institutional investors.

 Mr. Peter Lok, CEO of Solowin, stated, “This investment aligns with our strategic focus on building a digital finance ecosystem.
-ME’s AI-powered information platform will create synergies with our existing licensed financial services, collectively driving greater transparency and the professionalization of Web3 financial information infrastructure.”
+ME Group’s AI-powered information platform will create synergies with our existing licensed financial services, collectively driving greater transparency and the professionalization of Web3 financial information infrastructure.”

 About SOLOWIN HOLDINGS